carlsmith/coffeeshop/scripts/main.coffee.md

         color = '#CC8989'
-        if arg is null then arg = "null" else if arg is undefined then return goToEnd() else if arg.isDate?() then arg = arg.format() else if arg.isString?()
+        if arg is null then arg = "null" else if arg is undefined then return clock.scrollIntoView() else if arg.isDate?() then arg = arg.format() else if arg.isString?()
             if arg then color = "#B2D019"